 All members of the Management Board are appointed for a period of 4 years, which can be renewed.

-On December 31, 2017 the Management Board consisted of three statutory members (2016: two).
+On December 31, 2018 the Management Board consisted of three statutory members (2017: three).
 The members of the Management Board have no options, shares or loans related to the company.

 Allowance for retirement 3)

-- 1 Fatoumata Bouaré started in the CRFO role as per October 15, 2017
+- 1 Peter van Mierlo started in the CEO role as per July 1, 2018.

-In accordance with the G4 Sustainability Reporting Guidelines, the ratio between the total fixed remuneration of the highest-paid individual and the median of the rest is 0.29 (2016: 0.25).
-Or in other words the highest-paid individual received a total fixed remuneration of 3.5 times the amount paid the Median of (the rest of) the total population (2016: 4.0 times).
-The difference was caused by a decrease of the fixed remuneration of the CEO of 10.5%, while at the same time the Median of the rest of the population increased with 2.4%.
+In accordance with the GRI Standards, the ratio between the total fixed remuneration of the highest-paid individual and the median of the rest is 0.29 (2017: 0.29).
+Or in other words the highest-paid individual received a total fixed remuneration of 3.5 times the amount paid to the Median of (the rest of) the total population (2017: 3.5 times).

 The annual remuneration of the members of the Supervisory Board is as follows: